graceidiare/Power_BI_Virtual_Case_Experience__Task_2/README.md

 ### Data Cleaning/Transformation;

-The data cleaning required was not tedious as it was only the total charges column that had nulls which I replaced with 0(only 11 rows recorded were like that).
+The data cleaning required was not tedious.
+Nulls were only present in the total charges column, which I replaced with 0 (they were only 11 rows).
 The monthly and total charges columns were changed to the fixed decimal number (i.e the currency data type).
 I replaced the 0s and 1s in the senior citizen column to No and Yes respectively.
 I wanted to find out the way how the customers were grouped according to the monthly and total charges they paid.
 I created a conditional column grouping the aforementioned columns as shown below.